samueljmcameron/lammps_SAM_ANALYSIS/doc/src/compute_threebody.rst

    compute 1 all threebody 100 100
    compute 1 all threebody 100 100 cutoff 5.0
-   compute 1 all threebody 100 100 skip 10
-   compute 1 all threebody 100 100 skip 20 cutoff 16.0
+   compute 1 all threebody/angle/cos 100 100 skip 20 cutoff 16.0

 Description
 """""""""""